IntersectMBO/plutus/doc/docs-revamp/README.md

 > - Ported over existing content.
 > - Planning further reorganization and editing.
 > - Not ready for review.
+> - Observation: The reference to the Plutus Application Framework is outdated.
+Many elements of it are no longer functioning or being supported.
+For example, the PAB is no longer supported.
+The Plutus Playground is no longer available and is not being supported.
+Plutus Apps are no longer supported.
+I suggest that it would be helpful to find a new way to talk about the Plutus development environment and ecosystem without referencing the “Plutus Application Framework.”

 - The Plutus Platform
    - Applications